dennislee22/dennislee22.github.io/docs/cdppvc/nexus.md

     ```

-14. Check that the CA cert has been succesfully imported into the truststore of your server.
+14. Check that the CA cert has succesfully been imported into the truststore of the server.

     ```bash
     # openssl crl2pkcs7 -nocrl -certfile /etc/pki/tls/certs/ca-bundle.crt | openssl pkcs7 -print_certs | grep subject | grep nexus